Xiphero/100-days-of-code/log.md

 ### Day 0: January 30, 2017

 **Today's Progress**: Finished FreeCodeCamp Tribute Page.
 Signed up for 100 days of code.
-Need to remember to sign up for the Chingu Cohorts once I've learned enough to actually contribute.
+Refreshed jQuery knowledge on FCC as I was uselessly rusty on it.

 **Thoughts:** I started out mostly trying to figure out the new bootstrap documentation vs what the example gave me.
 I feel I could have been more creative with the page or more efficient.
 I'll ask about it in the gitter chat.
+Need to remember to sign up for the Chingu Cohorts once I've learned enough to actually contribute.

 **Link to work:** [Ben Franklin Tribute Page](https://codepen.io/Xiphero/pen/VyjzbB)